2021 Registration is now open for students in Kindergarten to Grade 4.

 What Does it Look Like?
 What will my child be doing day to day?

-The core of the program is STEAM learning.
+The core of the program is STEM learning.
 Everyday, students will engage in Math and Science with a hands-on, practical learning approach.
-Having extensively delivered much of the Ontario curriculum material, we believe that expectations in elementary learning are “light” for students.
-We will bolster the curriculum with memorable lessons, exercises and projects that will help them excel to a level of mastery in their grade and beyond because they will understand why they are learning it and where they will apply these skills.
+We believe that expectations in elementary learning are “light” for students.
+We bolster the curriculum with memorable lessons, exercises and projects that will help them excel to a level of mastery in their grade and beyond because they will understand why they are learning it and where they will apply these skills.
 With a 1:6 staff to student ratio, students will be free to accelerate their learning at a pace that is comfortable for them.
+In the 2020/21 school year, even with the government imposed closures, our students were mastering math and science skills at least 1 grade level above the provincial standard.

 Math and Science will be supplemented with Technology (Robotics and Coding) and Engineering.
 In addition to their normal learning desk, students will have personal “tech desks” equipped with a robotics kit/tablet and access to various engineering builds and lessons.